 Organisation: National Deaf Children's Society

-Are you passionate about using the law to ensure deaf children and young people receive the education support they need and challenge discrimination?
+Are you passionate about using the law to challenge discrimination and ensure deaf children and young people receive the education support they need?

 We are looking for a highly skilled advice caseworker to join our Appeals and Disputes team, to help families challenge education decisions to the Special Educational Needs and Disability (SEND) Tribunal, including representation.

 You will have recent experience of advice and casework or a strong legal background in social welfare law, ideally in the area of education SEN.

 Good casework, submission drafting and advocacy skills are essential, as well as the ability to explain complex legislation in plain language and empathise with families and young people.
 Highly organised, you will have experience of using a range of IT and digital tools to conduct your casework and be quick to pick up new areas of law and changing policy.
 You will be required to attend hearings and meet with families.
 The team also delivers workshops to families around the UK, so some travel will be required.

 We are open to considering a trainee position to develop someone into the role providing they have the right skills and aptitude.
 To be considered for the trainee position, we would be looking for someone with experience of either providing advice or casework in social welfare law and a legal qualification or CPD in an area of law.
 Excellent communication and organisation skills will need to be demonstrated.